tldraw/tldraw/apps/vscode/editor/README.md

-# @tldraw/state-react
+# @tldraw/vscode-editor

-React bindings for tldraw's signals library.
+This folder contains the React app used by the tldraw VS Code extension.

 ## Contribution